Virginia Solar Incentives (Rebates, Tax Credits & More in 2023)

 Installing solar panels on your residence can cause the value of your home to increase.
 Without a property tax exemption, that means that you’ll be paying more each year in property taxes.

-Through the end of 2022, Virginia does not have a statewide property tax exemption for new solar panel installations.
-The state does, however, allow local governments of municipalities to offer this incentive.7
+Through the beginning of 2024, Virginia did not have a statewide property tax exemption for new solar panel installations.
+That changed, though, with the passing of Senate Bill 686.7

 How to Claim the Residential Property Tax Exemption for Solar in Virginia